sanger-cellular-informatics/Targeton-Designer/README.md

 # Primer Designer

 A standalone primer designer tool that takes a sequence of a target region of the genome (i.e., a targeton) and identifies the appropriate LibAmp primers at both ends of the targeton.
-The Primer3 Designer tool and includes filtering and ranking of primers..
+The Primer3 Designer tool includes filtering and ranking of primers.

 ## Table of contents